-M. R. Hyre1, R. M. Pulliam2 & J. C. Squire1

-1Department of Mechanical Engineering, Virginia Military Institute, USA 2Department of Mechanical Engineering, Villanova University, USA
+M.R.
+HYRE1, R.M.
+PULLIAM2 & J.C.
+SOUIRE1 1Department of Mechanical Engineering, Virginia Military Institute, USA.
+2Department of Mechanical Engineering, Villanova University, USA.

-Abstract
+ABSTRACT

 Restenosis remains a significant problem in coronary intervention.
-While stent migrations, collapses, and positioning difficulties remain serious issues, it is the problem of restenosis that is the most common long term problem in treating atherosclerotic coronary arteries with stents.
-While much attention has focused on biocompatibility, thrombosis and neointimal pathology, less attention has been given to matching stents to the inflation balloon, artery and occlusion size.

-Results from this study indicate a 100% increase in balloon overhang results in a 4% increase in maximum endflare and a 39% change in peak arterial stress.
-At the end of expansion, which is of the most clinical importance, the increase in maximum endflare is 2% and the increase in maximum arterial stress is 93% at the balloon point of contact and 45% at the point of contact with the far proximal and distal ends of the stent.
+Although stent migrations, collapses, and positioning difficulties remain serious issues, it is the problem of restenosis which is the most common long term problem in treating atherosclerotic coronary arteries with stents.
+Although much attention has focused on biocompatibility, thrombosis and neointimal pathology, less attention has been given to matching stents to the inflation balloon, artery and occlusion size.
+Balloons are typically sized 1-2 mm longer than endovascular stents, yet the effects of the degree of balloon overhang are unknown.
+In this study, a computational model capable of predicting balloon/stent/artery interactions and their effects on arterial stresses was developed to assess the effects of length mismatch on stent expansion characteristics and arterial stresses.
+Results from this study indicate that maximum arterial stress at balloon contact is approximately proportional to the degree of balloon overhang.
+A 100% increase in balloon overhang results in a 4% increase in maximum endflare and a 39% change in the peak arterial stress.
+However, at the end of expansion, which is of the most clinical importance, the increase in maximum endflare is 2% and the increase in maximum arterial stress is 93% at the balloon point of contact and 45% at the point of contact with the far proximal and distal ends of the stent.
 When comparing the results of calcified and cellular plaque, a maximum endflare of about 55% was observed for both the calcified and cellular plaque cases during expansion.
-At the end of expansion the increase in maximum endflare was 10% for the cellular plaque and 40% for the calcified plaque.
+At the end of expansion the increase in maximum endflare was 10% for the cellular plaque and 40% of the calcified plaque.
 The peak equivalent stress seen by the artery was about 100% larger in the cellular case than in the calcified plaque case.

-Keywords: stent, vascular injury, balloon, restenosis, finite element analysis.
+Keywords: balloon inflation, finite element modeling, stenosis, stent inflation.

-1 Introduction
+1 INTRODUCTION

 Atherosclerotic stenosis and its ischemic complications necessitate arterial reconstruction.
 Current strategies to restore normal blood flow in stenotic coronary arteries include angioplasty, intracoronary stents, and coronary artery bypass surgery.
-Depending on the method of treatment, the incidence of restenosis is high: up to 40% within six months after angioplasty [1], 25% after stenting [2], and 20% after bypass surgery [3].
+Depending on the method of treatment, the incidence of restenosis is high: up to 40% within 6 months after angioplasty [1], 25% after stenting [2], and 20% after bypass surgery [3].
 Therefore, restenosis remains a significant problem in coronary intervention.

-Advances in prosthetic science and engineering have spurred the rapid development of many new permanent implants such as arterial reinforcement grafts, venous filters, myocardial perforation-sealing clamshells, and stents that strengthen and scaffold the biliary duct, urethra, veins, and arteries.
+Advances in prosthetic science and engineering have spurred the rapid development of many new permanent implants such as arterial reinforcement grafts, venous filters, myocardial perforationsealing clamshells, and stents that strengthen and scaffold the biliary duct, urethra, veins, and arteries.
 These devices are typically attached to a delivery catheter and threaded to the site of interest where they are expanded.
 The very nature of the remote delivery systems make the mechanical details of implantation difficult to ascertain, yet this is important to quantify since there may be a link between how the devices are emplaced and the body's acute and chronic response.
 Endovascular stents in particular are ideal devices to quantify these relationships because of the extreme levels of stress they impose and because of their ubiquity; more than one million are annually implanted in the U.S. alone [4].